top of page

 4 Point MSR Knee Protocol

-Effective Motion Specific Release knee mobility procedures are demonstrated in this video, which is extremely effective at addressing the body's entire kinetic chain.
+Effective Motion Specific Release knee mobility procedures are demonstrated in this video, which effectively addresses the body's entire kinetic chain.
 The femur, tibia, and patella, as well as many muscles and ligaments, make up the complicated structure of the knee joint.

 Many people have tight, restricted, and overactive quadriceps.
-This is because most people tend to overuse their quadriceps and adductors to perform lower extremity motions such as squats when they should actually be using their gluteals and hamstrings.
+This is because most people overuse their quadriceps and adductors to perform lower extremity motions, such as squats, when they should be using their gluteals and hamstrings.
 This results in the development of muscle imbalances (strongly restricted quadriceps and weak hamstrings).

 This TheraBand exercise routine is specifically designed to target and strengthen four crucial muscle groups: Adductor, Abductor, Flexor, and Extensor muscles.
 These muscle groups play a vital role in maintaining stability, facilitating movement, and enhancing overall functional performance.